-Provide basic requirements that are feasible and optional additions that are desired (See Table 54 on page 162).
+Provide basic requirements that are feasible and optional additions that are desired (See Table 54).

-Morton Elementary School Park (See also School Parks)
+Morton Elementary School-Park (See also School-Parks)

 Develop joint use agreements between the school district and City that would establish rules and criteria.

 Work with the school district to develop park master plan/layout with public input.